deepaksood619/deepaksood619.github.io/docs/management/jobs/questions-to-company.md

 At the time of a funding round, the investors will buy a small portion of the vested common shares from founders and early employees.
 This is done to give them a partial exit and keep them motivated to scale the organization.
 The recent stories of secondaries in Razorpay, Zerodha, Paytm, and Ola are encouraging signs for employees.

+### ESOPs

+Wealth creation through ESOPs is a major reason why people join startups.
+But most people struggle to correctly evaluate job offers that also includes ESOPs

+Here is a framework that should help:

+For an employee to make meaningful money through ESOPs, 2 things must happen:

+- Growth in company value
+- Employee friendly ESOP policies that ensures employees make money when company grows

+#### a) Growth in Company Value

+This is where employees need to think like investors

+Just like investors are particularly wary of what valuation they are coming in, entry valuations should matter for employees too

+ESOPs are allotted basis the current valuation

+The likelihood of a 10x growth in your ESOPs if you are joining a startup valued at 100 million $ is much higher compared to joining a startup already valued at 5 billion $

+If you happen to join a startup just after the company raised a round which you think was overvalued, the chances of your ESOPs growing reduces

+One mistake that people often make is comparing the allotted ESOPs from 2 companies at different stages.
+A 75 lakh ESOP allotment in a 1000 cr valued org with chances of a 10x growth could be a better offer than 2 cr ESOP allotment at a 20000 cr valued org with lower chances of future growth

+The second thing to judge is the business model and the likelihood of the business to grow( very important for Seed/Series A/B startups)

+Access to data is a challenge, but basic secondary research and asking the right questions and metrics in the interviews should help here

+#### b) ESOP Policies

+The startup ecosystem is full of stories where employees didn’t make money despite the company growing and having multiple liquidity events.

+Here are the things that should matter most while evaluating policies:

+##### 1. Vesting Schedule

+The standard is 25% vesting after every year.
+Any schedule which has higher vesting towards the later years is a red flag

+Vesting should never be performance linked

+If performance is bad, it is management’s responsibility to fire

+##### 2. Vesting on Leaving/Startups Exit

+If you exit, you should retain all options that has vested

+If a startup gets acquired before all your options vest, there should be accelerated vesting

+##### 3. ESOP Communication

+There should always be written communication( preferably through ESOP portal)

+Verbal communication for ESOPs is a huge red flag

+##### 4. Strike Price

+Strike Price should be as low as possible( Re 1 ideally).
+This maximizes the value creation for the employee

+##### 5. Holding/Exercise Period

+Converting options to shares is a major tax liability exercise.
+With limited exercise period, it becomes impossible for employees to exercise as it means paying up to 40% real taxes on notional capital gains in an asset class that is not liquid

+Ideally, holding period should be infinite for vested options, even after exit

+This enables employees to wait for liquidity events without incurring upfront taxation to be paid out of own pocket

 ## How to ask for raise / Salary negotiation

 - Problem - I want a 20% raise, I did my research and my average salary should be 20% more.
 The positioning of the question, leaves the employer with a yes or no choice